GuillaumeDugat/Road-Segmentation/README.md

 * `google_maps_processing.ipynb`: This notebook generates many new samples from the downloaded Google Maps data by slicing the large images into smaller ones and applying rotations and flips.
 * `large_dataset_training.ipynb`: Here we use additional Google Maps data to train our models with much larger datasets.
 We first train the model on our new dataset and then finetune it with the original dataset.
 We also apply morphological operations for post-processing.
 * `dilation.ipynb`: We experiment the use of dilation in the bottleneck part of the models.
 We use two similar approaches.
+* `styletransfer_experiments.iypnb`: We investigage how style transfer could be applied to generate new training samples.